Movement

 • Avoid steep hills and ensure routes follow contours.
 If this contradicts desire lines, provide a choice of accessible and energetic routes.

-• Reduce the use of steps where possible.
+• Reduce the use of steps.

 • Avoid unnecessary kerbs.